Terms & Conditions for Publishers

 3.7 vi reserves the right to only pay a Publisher when vi itself has been paid by the Advertisers.

-3.8 vi strictly forbids the use and display of any advertisement in the context of Illicit, illegal, adult, defamatory or otherwise inappropriate or unapproved content that does not comply with vi’s terms & conditions. vi will require full compensation for every impression served on the tag for the period affected and reserves the right to terminate the relationship (see section 10.2).
+3.8 vi strictly forbids the use and display of any content by Publisher which is, including but not limited to, Illicit, illegal, adult, defamatory, misleading, deceptive, unlawful, factually inaccurate, otherwise inappropriate or unapproved content that does not comply with vi’s terms & conditions ("Non-brand Safe Content").
+If advertisements are displayed on or appear adjacent to Non-brand Safe Content (as determined by vi in its sole discretion), vi will not pay the Publisher any revenue for such advertisements and/or may require Publisher to pay full and prompt compensation for every impression served on the tag for the period affected and reserves the right to terminate the relationship (see section 10.2).

 4. Obligations of the Publisher